-Top-Drawer 1803 B-5, BB-252 Dollar, MS641803 $1 Small 3 MS64 NGC.
+Gorgeous 1803 B-5, BB-252 Dollar, MS641803 $1 Small 3 MS64 NGC.
 B-5, BB-252, R.3.
-Die State I, the usual state, as always seen on this die combination.
+Die State I, the usual state as always seen on this die combination.
 The obverse die was only used for 1803 B-5, while the reverse die was used for seven varieties in 1801, 1802, and 1803.
 Although the reverse die remained in a constant state for all examples of B-5, it went through several stages or states during its life.
-The present variety represents its final use, with cloud 6 almost entirely missing.
+The present variety represents the final use of the reverse die, with cloud 6 almost entirely missing.

 Approximately 400 examples of this variety have survived in all grades, according to its current rarity factor, but nearly all of the survivors grade less than AU.
-This piece is finer than any others that we are aware of and is almost certainly the finest known example of the variety.
-Called the May Sale specimen, it was merely graded Brilliant Uncirculated in its 1991 Stack's appearance, and it is listed in Bowers' Notable Specimens as MS60.
-Two examples were recorded as MS63 NGC and ranked first in that list.
+This piece is finer than any others that we are aware of, and is almost certainly the finest known example of the variety.
+Called the May Sale specimen, it was merely graded Brilliant Uncirculated in the Stack's catalog, as is listed in Bowers' Notable Specimens as MS60.
+Two examples are recorded as MS63 NGC, and ranked first in that list.

 Ex: Stack's (5/1991), lot 593.